Road collision types: Intersection collisions

 Crashes at intersections (road junctions) are a very common type of road collision types.
 Collisions may involve head-on impact when one vehicle crosses an opposing lane of traffic to turn at an intersection, or side impacts when one vehicle crosses the path of an adjoining vehicle at an intersection.

 Risk of intersection collisions

 The risk of intersection collisions differs on rural and urban roads, with around 50% of urban crashes and 30% of rural crashes occurring at junctions.
 In urban areas the likelihood of an intersection collision occurring is high as they typically have a higher density of junctions.
 On rural roads while the likelihood of a collision may be lower (because of fewer intersections), but the outcome of the collision is often significantly worse because of the increased speeds involved.
+According to crash reporting data from NHTSA’s Fatality Analysis Reporting System, 71% of fatal crashes at intersections were in non-city, rural areas due largely to increased speed.

-Because intersection collisions often result in side-impacts they are therefore often fatal because people are seated close to the part of the car that provides little protection.
+Because intersection collisions often result in side-impacts, they are therefore often fatal because people are seated close to the part of the car that provides little protection.